twaananen/boulderlog/README.md

 1. Clone the repository
 2. Install dependencies: `go mod tidy`
 3. Set up environment variables (create a `.env` file based on `.env.example`)
+4. Run the application in development mode with Docker: `docker compose up --build`

+The compose file will run the application in development mode with hot reloading.
-4. Generate Tailwind CSS: `tailwindcss -i ./static/css/input.css -o ./static/css/tailwind.css --watch`
-5. Run the application in development mode: `air`
+It Generates Tailwind CSS: `tailwindcss -i ./static/css/input.css -o ./static/css/tailwind.css --watch` And runs the application in development mode with [air-verse/air](https://github.com/air-verse/air) This also runs `templ generate` to generate the templ templates into Go code.

 ## License